-Why should I use water-soluble oils?
+Why should I use water soluble oil paints?

-- They have a faster drying time compared with oils.
+Water soluble oil paints have a faster drying time compared with oils.

-- Some pigments are more transparent than they are with their oil-based counterparts.
-Some artists have noticed this\ difference with the colors: viridian green and cobalt blue.
+Some pigments are more transparent than they are with their oil-based counterparts.
+Some artists have noticed this difference with the colors viridian green and cobalt blue.